adaryorg/nwiz/USER_GUIDE.md

 ## Conclusion

-Nocturne TUI provides a powerful framework for creating interactive terminal menus.
+nwiz provides a powerful framework for creating interactive terminal menus.
 By combining menu configurations with the install.toml persistence system, you can create sophisticated installation wizards, system management tools, and configuration interfaces that remember user preferences across sessions.